Network Folders with NTFS permissions [Staging]

 In general, extracting NTFS permissions for folders and files can add additional processing latency.
 To improve performance, you can enable caching of NTFS permissions.

 This speeds up lookup of NTFS permissions by caching the permissions once accessed once in the memcache server.
-For this caching to work, memcache server needs to be installed and running.
-By default, note that once permissions are cached, they are stored till memcache is restarted.
-So if you are changing any NTFS Permissions and want FileCloud to pick up the new permissions, make sure to restart the memcache service.
+For this caching to work, the memcache server needs to be installed and running.
+By default, note that once permissions are cached, they are stored until memcache is restarted.
+If you change any NTFS Permissions and want FileCloud to pick up the new permissions, make sure to restart the memcache service.